-Skilled Maintenance Therapy (Physical, Occupational, Respiratory and
+Skilled Maintenance Therapy (Physical, Occupational, and Speech/Language)

-Speech/Language)

-Skilled maintenance therapy includes physical therapy, occupational therapy, respiratory therapy and/or speech and language therapy that may be received by CCW recipients in their home, work, or in a rehabilitative center/clinic.
+Skilled maintenance therapy includes physical therapy, occupational therapy, and/or speech and language therapy that may be received by CCW beneficiaries in their home, work, or in a rehabilitative center/clinic.

-Therapy services provided to recipients under the waiver are not necessarily tied to an episode of illness or injury and instead focus primarily on the recipient's functional need for maintenance of, or reducing the decline in, the recipient's ability to carry out ADLs.
+Therapy services provided to beneficiaries under the waiver are not necessarily tied to an episode of illness or injury and instead focus primarily on the beneficiary's functional need for maintenance of, or reducing the decline in, the beneficiary's ability to carry out ADLs.

-Skilled maintenance therapies may also be used to assess a recipient's need for assistive devices or home modifications, training the recipient and family members in the use of the purchased devices, performance of in-home fall prevention assessments, and participation on the POC planning team.
-Services may be provided in the recipient's home or in a variety of locations as approved by the POC planning team.
+Skilled maintenance therapies may also be used to assess a beneficiary's need for assistive devices or home modifications, training the beneficiary and family members in the use of the purchased devices, performance of in-home fall prevention assessments, and participation on the POC planning team.
+Services may be provided in the beneficiary's home or in a variety of locations as approved by the POC planning team.